oktadev/okta-blog/_source/_posts/2020-06-24-react-docker.md

 Joe was a big help in figuring out how to create a Docker image with buildpacks, so I credit him with the instructions below.

 To begin, [install `pack`](https://buildpacks.io/docs/install-pack/).
 If you're on a Mac or Linux, you can use Homebrew.
-If you're on Windows, you can [install its executable](https://github.com/buildpacks/pack/releases/download/v0.10.0/pack-v0.10.0-windows.zip).

 ```shell
 brew tap buildpack/tap
 brew install pack
 ```

+_If you're on Windows, you can [install its executable](https://github.com/buildpacks/pack/releases/download/v0.10.0/pack-v0.10.0-windows.zip)._

 In the previous buildpacks example, I used Heroku's Node.js and static buildpacks.

 The Heroku static buildpack isn't a "Cloud Native" buildpack.
 It uses the old (pre-cloud-native) API.
 That means it doesn't work with `pack` out of the box.

 Luckily, Heroku does offer a [cnb-shim](https://github.com/heroku/cnb-shim) you can use to make it work.
-Joe created a URL (https://cnb-shim.herokuapp.com/v1/heroku-community/static) for Heroku's static buildpack after converting it with `cnb-shim`.
+Joe created a URL--https://cnb-shim.herokuapp.com/v1/heroku-community/static-- for Heroku's static buildpack after converting it with `cnb-shim`.

 You do have to make one change before you can build and run the Docker image locally. **Remove the `"https_only": true,"` line from `static.json`**.